aswinudhayakumar/url-shortener/README.md

 This service has 3 Endpoints,

-- **shortURL** - http://localhost:3000/?url=https://www.youtube.com/, here you can share the URL that need to be shortened in the URL query param called `url`, in response this returns the shortened URL.
+- **shortURL** - http://localhost:3000/?url=https://www.youtube.com/, here you can share the URL that need to be shortened in the URL query param called `url`, in response this returns the shortened URL, copy it and use it in a browser.
 - **getMetrics** - http://0.0.0.0:3000/metrics. this returns the top 3 URLs shortened in this service.

 ## How to run ?